top of page

 • Optimized schedules: It helps you plan your operating times to catch the best openings.

-• Real-time adjustments: During the contest, AI can suggest switching bands or modes based on live conditions.
+• Real-time adjustments: During the contest, AI automation can suggest switching bands or modes based on live conditions.

 • Log analysis: Post-contest, AI tools can spot errors or missed opportunities in your logs.